olaf-duda/Decorators/README.md

 Very important!
 This code was not mostly made by me.
 This is a task from our professor we were just to change code in Node.cs.
 I didn't write any other parts of this code!

+To use those files just upload them into a new visual studio project.